shutogeorgio/spring-boot-sample/README.md

 ## Sample Apllication with Spring Boot

+### Demonstration
+This modules demonstrates
+- API Layer (Controller Layer)
+- Service Layer
+- Data Access Layer
+ (on the basis of Spring Boot )

 ### Build
 - clone this project on your working directory
 - Implement Maven Lifecycle intall